• Skip to primary navigation

 I didn't know I had one when I bought my home.
 This is intended to bring the humidity level of the whole house up.
 This humidifier is attached to your furnace and humidifies the air of a forced-air furnace.
 If it's not working, make sure you have the water to the humidifier turned on.

-I've not recently installed one but was told it's about $600 (unconfirmed amount).
+I've not recently installed a whole house humidifier but was told it's about $600 (unconfirmed amount).
 You would call the company that maintains your HVAC system for this.

 I call this my crockpot room humidifier